 Global Postural Re-education

-GPR is a technique that addresses muscular imbalances and poor body alignment
+GPR is a Physiotherapy technique that addresses muscular imbalances and poor body alignment

 What To Expect